Advertisement

 Related Article: NIMECHE Chairs Engineering Passion

-Before this, he served as the managing director and CEO of Nigeria’s national electricity utility, formerly known as NEPA/PHCN.
+Before this, he served as the managing director and CEO of Nigeria’s national Electricity utility, formerly known as NEPA/PHCN.
 The government chose him for the role due to his successful track record in the private sector.
 For nearly ten years, Makoju served as the head of the West African Portland Cement Company, the largest cement manufacturer in Nigeria at the time.
 Following his role as the leader of NEPA, he was later chosen as a Special Adviser to three different Nigerian presidents in succession.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.